Brazilian Jiu-Jitsu

 Learn from one of Britain's most decorated grapplers.

 Brazilian Jiu-Jitsu is a grappling-based martial art: no striking, no kicks.
 It teaches you to control and submit opponents of any size using technique rather than strength.
-It's one of the most effective forms of self-defence, and one of the best workouts you'll ever do.
+Whether you're searching for jiu jitsu Exeter classes or completely new to grappling, BJJ is one of the most effective forms of self-defence and one of the best workouts you'll ever do.

-Costello BJJ is Exeter's home for Brazilian Jiu-Jitsu.
-Led by Luke Costello, a multi-time European Champion, Abu Dhabi World Pro Champion, and ADCC veteran, our classes are open to complete beginners and experienced grapplers alike.
+Costello BJJ is the leading BJJ gym in Exeter.
+Led by Luke Costello — an IBJJF World Champion, 4x European Champion, Abu Dhabi World Pro Champion, and ADCC World Championship competitor — our Exeter BJJ classes are open to complete beginners and experienced grapplers alike.

 We focus on solid fundamentals, safe training, and building a community of people who genuinely enjoy showing up to train.
 Whether your goal is fitness, self-defence, or competition, you'll find a supportive environment and instruction you won't get anywhere else in the South West.